fintan-smyth/Hangman_Test/README.md

 - For the `list_letters` attribute an empty list is created, as initially no letters have been tried, to be populated later when attempts are made.
 - The two required statements are then printed, using f-strings to format them to contain the length of the `word` attribute, and the `word_guessed` list respectively.

 Additionally, milestone 2 required us to add to the `ask_letter` method such that it would now also check if the input letter had already been tried, and only proceed if this was not the case.
-To do so I made the following addition to the contents of the loop contained in the `ask_letter` method:
+To do so I made the following changes to the contents of the loop contained in the `ask_letter` method:
 ``` python
     elif letter in self.list_letters:
        print(f"{letter} was already tried\n")